sfence/more_killing/README.md

 - How to craft parts: Use a knife (cutting action) on a stick to convert one stick into one Trap Wooden Pole.
 Keep sticks on the hotbar line adjacent to your wielded slot so the knife action can find them.

 ## Found bug?
 Want improvements?
 If you foun bug, have improvment idea etc, use https://github.com/sfence/more_killing/issues .
-Author is opened to help via PR, but strongly recommend to consult improvment idea first via issue or differenc comunication platform.
+Author is opened to help via PR, but strongly recommend to consult improvment idea first via issue or different comunication platform.